Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/063-nfcore-rnaseq_output.md

 keypoints:

 ---
-This episode introduces the user to the nfcore-rnaseq output
+This episode introduces the output produced by the nfcore-rnaseq pipeline